Xiwei-web/FIAS/README.md

 # FIAS
-FIAS: FEATURE IMBALANCE-AWARE MEDICAL IMAGE SEGMENTATION WITH DYNAMIC FUSION AND MIXING ATTENTION

-## 🧠 Overview

-This repository provides a PyTorch implementation scaffold for the ISBI paper:
+This repository provides a PyTorch implementation scaffold for the ISBI (Oral) paper:

 **FIAS: Feature Imbalance-Aware Medical Image Segmentation with Dynamic Fusion and Mixing Attention**